 Marissa is active in various maritime organizations.
-She serves on the Board of Directors of the Virginia Maritime Association, where she also chairs the Membership Committee.
-Marissa further serves as Vice Chair of the Inland Waters and Towing Committee for Maritime Law Association of the United States.
+She serves on the Board of Directors of the Virginia Maritime Association, where she also co-chairs the Membership Committee.
+Marissa further serves as former Chair of the Inland Waters and Towing Committee for Maritime Law Association of the United States.

 Supreme Court of Virginia

 United States Court of Appeals for the Fourth Circuit

 United States District Court for the Eastern District of Virginia

 United States District Court for the Western District of Virginia

 Virginia State Bar

 Maritime Law Association of the United States, Proctor Member, Former Chair of Inland Waters and Towing Committee

 Virginia Maritime Association, Board of Directors and Membership Committee